-Spanakotiropita is one of the most famous Greek 🇬🇷 pies and a very popular breakfast/lunch street-food.
+Spanakotiropita (Greek spinach cheese pie) is one of the most famous Greek pies and a very popular breakfast/lunch street food.
 Filled with greens and/or feta cheese with crispy phyllo, swirled or leveled, hot or cold, this vegetarian-friendly pie is a hearty delicious dish.

-Savory pie making is typical in Greece since the ancient times 🏺.
-Pies were originally a food for the shepherds and farmers 👩🏻🌾 to take with them on their journeys in the mountains ⛰️ and farms.
+Savory pie making is typical in Greece since ancient times.
+Pies were originally food for the shepherds and farmers to take with them on their journeys in the mountains and farms.
 Made with the simplest of ingredients and what was available at the time, pies are a traditional delicacy.
 The most popular spanakotiropita is made in the region of Epirus.

-A popular savory Greek pie made with phyllo pastry, and filled always with spinach (dah, it's a spinach pie 😆), herbs, and other greens.
-Feta cheese is also added in the mixture.
+It is a popular savory Greek pie made with phyllo pastry and filled always with spinach (dah, it's a spinach pie), herbs, and other greens.
+Feta cheese is also added to the mixture.
 Hence the name spanakotiropita, which literally means spinach cheese pie.

 Feta cheese: Use authentic Greek feta cheese (not Greek style) to get the best result.

-Eggs: Use organic eggs 🥚 to get the best quality.
-Eggs act as a binding agent and help to achieve the right texture.
+Eggs: Use organic eggs to get the best quality.
+Eggs act as the binding agent and help to achieve the right texture.

 Phyllo dough: I often make my own phyllo dough, which is the village-style type.
 It is a little bit thicker and more rustic.
-I've learnt the recipe from my grandmother.
-If you are looking for an easier and quicker solution, use store bought phyllo dough (e.g. baklava phyllo).
+I learned the recipe from my grandmother.
+If you are looking for an easier and quicker solution, use store-bought phyllo dough (e.g. baklava phyllo).

 Herbs: Dill is the most typical herb, but spearmint or mint are also used.
 All of them provide exceptional taste and aroma to the pie.